[AHC Photo Lab with 4x5 copy system], 1991, PICA-24875 detail

 To learn more about how to navigate our collections on these databases, please visit our Online Photo Collections page.

-Copy link to sectionReproduction & Use Fees
+Copy link to sectionReproduction Policies and Procedures

 Reproduction & Use Fees